tech-drew/level-up/Documentation/VPN Private Internet Access Setup.md

 ```bash
 exec-once = sleep 1 && /opt/piavpn/bin/pia-client
 ```
 > **Note:** The `sleep 1` delays the start of the PIA client until after the Waybar loads.
 Without this, the PIA tray icon may not appear correctly in Waybar.
-> **Note:** The `sleep 1` delays the start of the PIA client until after the Waybar loads.
-Without this, the PIA tray icon may not appear correctly in Waybar.